robertlestak/gman/README.md

 gman -web
 ```

 This will automatically update the web server when the `gman repo` is updated, at the interval specified in the `~/.gman/config.yaml` file, or via the `-interval` flag.
+When updating the repo, the web server will also attempt to retrieve embedded relative path images and embed them in the rendered Markdown/HTML.

 The `deploy` directory contains an example Kubernetes deployment for the web server.